great-expectations/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_row_conditions.md

 2. Determine the `row_condition` expression.

    The `row_condition` argument should be a boolean expression string which will be evaluated for each row in the Batch the Expectation validates.
-When the `row_condition` evaluates as `true` the row will be included in the Expectation's validations.
-When the `row_condition` evaluates as `false`, the Expectation will be skipped for that row.
+When the `row_condition` evaluates as `True` the row will be included in the Expectation's validations.
+When the `row_condition` evaluates as `False`, the Expectation will be skipped for that row.

    The syntax of the `row_condition` argument is based on the `condition_parser` that was previously specified.